USAF PILOT TRAINING CLASS 55-INDIA

 Everyone should make their individual reservations with the Hotel.
 Identify yourself as a member of Pilot Cass 55-I. The code that identifies the group is 14D24L.
 You may also make reservations via phone by calling

-Since we are in the very early planning stages, We would like everyone to check out the hotel web site, check out the catering options, rooms etc. and send us your comments.
+It’s getting closer to our reunion date.
+We would like everyone to check out the hotel web site, check out the catering options, rooms etc. and send us your comments.
 On a personal level, It really would help if as many of you as possible could let us know if you might attend.
 We realize the future may not be as easy to forecast as it was in 1955, but be optimistic,

 (Interactive display.
 Click on the MAP in the upper right hand corner to bring down a visual menu of the different sites within the museum, then click on a dot within that site to view the exhibits from that camera angle and then follow (click on) the arrows.
 You can run your mouse over the aircraft and it can tell you what it is and in some cases you can click it and find out even more on the plane.
 Clicking the button with 4 arrows coming in from the corners puts you into full screen mode.
 "Esc" will bring you back.
 WARNING: Time flies when you get immersed in this tour!)